AltimateAI/vscode-dbt-power-user/.github/pull_request_template.md

 ### Screenshot/Demo

+A picture is worth a thousand words.
+Please highlight the changes if applicable.

 ### How to test

 - Steps to be followed to verify the solution or code changes
-- Mention if there is any config change or backend change to be synced
+- Mention if there is any settings configuration added/changed/deleted

 ## Checklist

 - [ ] I have run this code and it appears to resolve the stated issue
-- [ ] I have added the necessary tests
 - [ ] `README.md` updated and added information about my change
-- [ ] Documentation website is updated with information related to this change